 Steve G. Hoffman

-Steve G. Hoffman is an assistant professor in sociology at the University of Toronto.
+Steve G. Hoffman is an associate professor in sociology at the University of Toronto.

 He teaches undergraduate courses on the Mississauga campus and is part of the tri-campus graduate program on the St. George campus.
 Professor Hoffman received his Ph.D. in sociology from Northwestern University.
 His areas of interest include social theory, science and technology studies (STS), cultural, organizational, and political sociology, critical disaster studies, and comparative ethnography.
 All of his work is united by an interest in the cultural politics of knowledge production.